doombubbles/obsidiantoolz-mod/README.md

-# Fabric Example Mod
+# ObsidianToolz Mod

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Use the mod jar on a fabric minecraft server, with the world including the datapack(s), and the resource pack as the default server resource pack